-With hundreds of discussions and arguments on the “functionality first” theme, the natural human desire of beauty and delight is still in force.
+With hundreds of discussions and arguments on the “functionality first” theme, the natural human desire for beauty and delight is still in force.
 Sure, utility and usability are the foundation of any interface.
-Still, desirability is an aesthetic and lovely facade that makes people notice your product, feel the pleasure using it and want to use it again.
-Illustrations are a well-checked way to reach this goal as they add beauty, style, elegance or whatever you want to add to your interface.
+Still, desirability is an aesthetic and lovely facade that makes people notice your product, feel the pleasure of using it, and want to use it again.
+Illustrations are a well-checked way to reach this goal as they add beauty, style, elegance, or whatever you want to add to your interface.

 7. Illustrations are memorable and catchy, so they work well in growing brand awareness and recognizability

 Comparing to text, images have a tendency to stick better in long-term memory.
 The impact will grow when the images are informative, designed according to the target audience’s expectations, and in consistency with a general stylistic concept of the layout.
 This makes illustrations highly effective in making a UI design recognizable and supports the website or mobile app branding.
 That is one of the reasons why illustrations are widely used in onboarding.

 These are onboarding screens for the Perfect Recipes app.
 At the start of the interaction, users set the goals they want to achieve such as losing or gaining weight, keeping a healthy diet, and the like.
 Also, users may mark the ingredients they don’t like so that the app didn’t show the recipes containing them.
 The illustrations are used to visualize the goals in a bright and original manner.